 – Shop at your local farmers’ market.
 Every farmers’ market is different, but often buying directly from the grower is cheaper and you might be able to get ‘seconds’ (fruit and veg that has slight blemishes on it) at a discount.

 – Try a CSA!
 Community Supported Agriculture programs are becoming more and more common.
 Instead of going to the market and picking out a box of veggies, the farmers do it for you, providing large or small boxes of in-season fruit and veggies each week.
-At first glace many of the CSA boxes might sound pricey, but that is usually because you pay for the whole season at once.
+At first glance many of the CSA boxes might sound pricey, but that is usually because you pay for the whole season at once.
 This arrangement helps the farmers by guaranteeing them income and giving them money to plant seeds/starts before the season has begun (remember subsidies are rare for fruit and veggie farmers).
 They then pass these benefits back to you in the form of great prices on beautiful produce.

 – Sometimes frozen fruit and veggies can be much cheaper then fresh.
 Naturally eating as much fresh as possible is great, but if you can’t always afford fresh then go for frozen!